aditokmo/react-blueprint/README.md

 ### Styling

-You can choose between CSS, SCSS (soon), or Tailwind CSS.
+You can choose between CSS, SCSS, or Tailwind CSS.
 While I personally recommend Tailwind for modern and faster development, the CLI ensures that regardless of your choice, the project is configured with a global styles directory and a consistent entry point.
 If you select TailwindCSS you will also have option to use Shadcn/UI, and with that you will have option to choose components that you want to install instead of doing it manually.

 ### Routing